CtrlK

 Workflow Clarity

-The workflow is clearly sequenced (collect metadata → read source → detect type → extract arc → extract metrics → identify themes → flag gaps → write file).
-The validation checklist at the end serves as an explicit checkpoint before completion.
-The 'AskUserQuestion' step for missing metadata is a good feedback loop.
-The anti-patterns section helps prevent common errors.
+The workflow is clearly sequenced: collect metadata → read source → detect type → extract arc → extract metrics → identify themes → flag gaps → write file.
+The validation checklist at the end serves as an explicit checkpoint.
+The 'AskUserQuestion' step for missing metadata is a clear feedback loop.
+The metric extraction rules provide guardrails for a potentially error-prone step.

 3 / 3